SteelCompendium/data-bestiary-md/Dwarf Hunter.md

 **2d10 + 2**

 - ✦ ≤11: 2 damage; pull 1
-- ★ 12–16: 4 damage; pull 2
+- ★ 12-16: 4 damage; pull 2

-Effect: A target restrained by a dwarf can be pulled by this attack.
+**Effect:** A target restrained by a dwarf can be pulled by this attack.